NLnetLabs/cascade/doc/manual/source/architecture.rst

 Bespoke Zone Verification
 -------------------------

-Using :doc:`reviews-hooks`, Cascade supports optional verification of your zone data at two critical stages: verification of the unsigned zone, and verification of the signed zone.
+Using :doc:`review-hooks`, Cascade supports optional verification of your zone data at two critical stages: verification of the unsigned zone, and verification of the signed zone.